AlternateLife/RageMP.Net/README.md

 ## Example

-This is a sneak-peak on how to create the `Main`-class, so the server can find your entry point where to start from.
+This is a sneak peek on how to create the `Main`-class, so the server can find your entry point where to start from.

 ```cs
 using System.Threading.Tasks;